Why Amp Type Matters More Than You Think

 Examples include:

-• Marshall Valvestate series — One of the first popular hybrids, with a tube preamp and transistor power amp
+- Marshall Valvestate series: One of the first popular hybrids, with a tube preamp and transistor power amp.
+These found a wide audience among working musicians in the late 1990s who needed tube character without tube maintenance.

 The Honest Tradeoff

 For many players, this is a perfectly acceptable tradeoff.
 If you use a lot of pedals and keep your amp relatively clean, the power amp character matters less.
-If you're cranking the amp for natural overdrive, you'll miss the tube power section.
+If you're cranking the amp for natural overdrive, chasing that sweet spot where the whole circuit is interacting — you'll miss the tube power section.

 The Classic Amp Voicings: A Player's Guide